Organization:Mansfield Richland County Public Library

 - Advanced computer skills using Microsoft Office, GSuite, internet and email

 - Ability to read, write, speak and understand English

 - Must be experienced and comfortable working alone and in a team environment

 - Must have advanced facility with a variety of social media and digital formats along with devices used by customers, like IPad, tablets, eReaders, smart phones and the like

 - Experience working with a wide variety of professional reference, research, and reader’s advisory tools, publications, and resources.

 - Knowledge of films, video games and music in all genres is preferred.

 - Knowledge of current trends in public library resources, services, and programming.

 - Reliability and above average work attendance with ability to work flexible schedule including day, evening and weekend hours

 - Physical requirements: Engage in extended periods of sitting, standing, walking, bending, stooping, kneeling, twisting/turning and stretching to shelve materials throughout the library on shelves of varying heights from above shoulders to below knees.
 Engage in intermittent periods of climbing stairs, typing and viewing computer monitors, lifting and carrying equipment and materials occasionally weighing 40 – 60 pounds and pushing loaded book trucks weighing 75 - 100 pounds or more on tile or carpet.
 Must be able to use hands and fingers to grasp, handle and manipulate materials and operate tools and controls, including computers, phones and office equipment.
 Occasionally required to get on hands and knees to look for materials that have fallen under the shelves or stand on step stool 14 ½ inches high to reach upper shelves.
-May occasionally need to sweep or vacuum after programs and events.
+May need to sweep or vacuum after programs.